Codependency and Dependent Personality Disorder

 The narcissist is caught in a conundrum of his own making: on the one hand he considers himself superior and godlike.
 On the other hand, to maintain his inflated, grandiose, and fantastic sense of self-worth, the narcissist is abjectly and humiliatingly dependent on constant input from people whom he considers vastly inferior to him.
 He clings to them but hates and resents them and himself for his dependence.
 This leads to bouts of approach followed by avoidance, a repetition complex.

 Typology of Codependents

-Codependence is a complex, multi-faceted, and multi-dimensional defence against the codependent's fears and needs.
-There are four categories of codependence, stemming from their respective aetiologies:
+Codependency is a complex, multi-faceted, and multi-dimensional defence against the codependent's fears and needs.
+There are five categories of codependence, stemming from their respective aetiologies:

-(i) Codependence that aims to fend of anxieties related to abandonment.
-These codependents are clingy, smothering, and prone to panic, are plagued with ideas of reference, and display self-negating submissiveness.
+(i) Codependency that aims to fend of anxieties related to abandonment.
+These codependents are clingy, smothering, and prone to panic, are plagued with ideas of reference (referential ideation), and display self-negating submissiveness.
 Their main concern is to prevent their victims (friends, spouses, family members) from deserting them or from attaining true autonomy and independence.
 These codependents merge with their "loved" ones and experience any sign of abandonment (actual, threatened, or even imagined) as a form of self-annihilation or "amputation".